-The Corporate Risk Register was updated during April 2019 and reviewed by the Shared Risk Management Group on 30th April 2019.
-The Shared Risk Management Group comprises both Council and Publica Senior Managers.
+The Corporate Risk Register was reviewed and updated on 17th May 2018 by the Joint Risk Management Group, which comprises both Council and Publica Senior Managers.
 Any risk scoring 15 or above is considered a 'primary' risk.
+Overall, there were a small number of minor changes to risk scores.

-At the end of 2018/19, there were 2 primary risks on the register:
+At the end of 2017/18, there was one primary risk on the register: